Cumcord/websmack/README.md

 ## `webpackJsonp` array

-`webpackJsonp` is an array, works on:
+`webpackJsonp` is either an array to which we can push to to grab modules, or a function which we can call to push to to grab modules.

+Grammar moment ("to to").

+Works on:

 - Slack
 - Twitter
   - Tweetdeck
+- MS Teams (not the rest of Office 365!)

 ## `webpackJsonp` func